dblqr/arch/README.md

 ## Objective

-_Define a repeatable consistant architecture for the facilitation of a production application as well as defining the neccessary tooling and workflow processes for its successful deployment_
+_Define a repeatable consistent architecture for the facilitation of a production application as well as defining the necessary tooling and workflow processes for its successful deployment_

 <a name="the-applications"></a>